525 High School

 - The painting depicted a family celebrating a birthday.

-- Stories are never depicted as well in movies as they are
+- Stories are never depicted as well in movies as they are in books.

 I was fortunate to go to a high school that was a public school under a magnet program.